1987 Burlington, Vermont mayoral election

-The 1987 Burlington mayoral election was held on March 3, 1987.
+The 1987 Burlington, Vermont mayoral election was held on March 3, 1987.
 Incumbent Mayor Bernie Sanders won election to his fourth and final term as mayor with 55.23% of the popular vote against Democratic nominee Paul Lafayette, a member of the city council.

 Sanders ran his final independent campaign for mayor stating that he would not seek reelection to another term after 1987.
 The Democratic Party selected Lafayette against Caryl Stewart while the Republican Party did not run a candidate.

 Campaign

 Independent

 Incumbent Mayor Bernie Sanders, who had recently came in third in the 1986 Vermont gubernatorial election, announced on December 1, 1986, that he would seek reelection to a fourth term as Mayor of Burlington, Vermont, despite close associates stating that he was tired of being mayor.
 Sanders stated that he would not seek another mayoral term after the 1987 election stating that "eight years is enough and I think it is time for new leadership, which does exist within the coalition, to come up".
 During the campaign Sanders raised $37,480, spent $37,034, and had remaining debts of $2,020.